fbpx

 Vomiting or Diarrhea: Persistent vomiting or diarrhea can be a sign of complications or an adverse reaction to medication.

-Changes in Behavior: Any sudden behavioral changes, such as increased aggression or hiding, can be a sign of Discomfort or pain.
+Changes in Behavior: Any sudden behavioral changes, such as increased aggression or hiding, can be a sign of discomfort or pain.

 Abnormal Bleeding: Excessive bleeding or blood-soaked bandages are a cause for concern.